-This page serves to detail the annual culinary-focused trips to Japan that I organize and lead.
-In short, a small group of cool guys and gals goes on a custom-made adventure through Japan, trying all sorts of amazing regional cuisines, partying it up at local festivals, temple hopping, sumo tournaments, whiskey sipping, baseball games, and more.
+This page serves to detail the annual culinary-focused adventures to Japan that I organize and lead.
+In short, a small group of cool people goes on a custom adventure through Japan, trying all sorts of amazing regional cuisines, partying it up at local festivals, temple hopping, attending sumo tournaments, sake sipping, tea drinking, and more.

-Yah, it’s a fun time.
-But don’t just take my word for it!
+You’re going to have a blast — but don’t just take my word for it!

 Picture arriving in Japan and proceeding to have a whirlwind of a time traipsing around the country with fun people and an amazing guide.
 That’s what it’s like with Scott.
 He’s a natural leader and his knowledge of Japan is great.
 But even better is his love of the country.
 He’ll seek out unique experiences that you probably wouldn’t even think of on your own.